ironhack-labs/lab-passport-roles/README.md

 Navigate to your repo and create a Pull Request -from your master branch to the original repository master branch.

-In the Pull Request name, add your campus, name, and las name separated by a dash "-".
+In the Pull Request name, add your campus, name, and last name separated by a dash "-".

 ## Deliverables